 Global property giant Lendlease branded its development at Jordan Springs near Penrith in Sydney’s west as contemporary living in the “ultimate family neighbourhood”.
 More recently though, they have embarked on an extraordinary buy back offer after cracks and other serious defects including subsidence put some properties at risk of sinking.
 Alleged insufficient compacting of the former landfill site has been blamed.

 Lendlease said its extensive geotechnical investigations over two years had revealed “excessive ground settlement issues” had affected around 90 homes in the precinct.
 It has extended an offer to buy back or repair the impacted homes.

 There’s no need to crack up over every gap in the wall

-For many of the residents in Jordan Springs and Spring Farm, the first visible sign of subsidence was cracks in the wall.
+For many of the residents in Jordan Springs, the first visible sign of subsidence was cracks in the wall.
 But not all cracks suggest there is a subsidence issue.
 If you spot some cracking, don’t immediately assume the worst – some cracks are superficial and can be easily rectified.

 New homes take time to settle on their foundations and they naturally expand and contract with the change in temperature.
 As they do, it’s common to see fine lines and small cracks develop in the walls, floors and/or ceilings – many of which do not compromise the integrity of the building.